Protecting your rights to PIP Payouts

 If you were hurt in a car wreck and have been unsuccessful in obtaining the compensation you deserve, contact Weinstein Legal for a free consultation.
 We’re in your corner and ready to fight for your rights.

-Speak with an attorney at a PIP law firm in Fort Lauderdale and West Palm Beach.
+Speak with an experienced PIP attorney at our injury law firm in Palm Beach County, Broward County, and Orange County.

 PIP INSURANCE MINIMUMS

 Florida law requires drivers to have minimum coverage for PIP and property damage liability.
 As long as you have a valid Florida license plate, you must carry $10,000 in PIP benefits and $10,000 in property damage liability insurance.